jonathansayer/list_of_english_numbers/README.md

 There is one bug!
 The Convert_Number service will convert any number that its given as long as that number is between 1 and 1 million.
-However, once the convert class method is called in the Generate_List class, an error is raised one the numbers are any more than 100.
+However, once the convert class method is called in the Generate_List class, an error is raised once the numbers are any more than 100.
 I will endeavour to find this bug and fix it!!

 There is also no styling at the moment.
 This will also be fixed.